On the benefits of self-taught learning for brain decoding: Results

 \subsection{Benefits of self-taught learning on a heterogeneous dataset}

 Table \ref{tab:tab5} summarizes the results for the classification of mental concepts on the small and the large BrainPedia datasets.
 These results are illustrated in Figure \ref{fig:fig8}.

 { }

 On a the small BrainPedia dataset, pre-training improved the performance of the classifier. {When looking at the mean accuracies, respectively 56.8\% and 64.5\% for the classifier initialized with the default algorithm and the pre-trained classifier, the difference was high (almost 8\% of improvement)}.
-But in this case, the F1-score is a better metric to assess the performance.
-Indeed, this metric focuses more on classification errors and is a better indicator of performance when classes are imbalanced, which is the case in this dataset in which some classes are more represented than others (\textit{e.g.} in the small BrainPedia training set, 205 maps correspond to the class "visual words, language, visual" whereas only 19 are in the class "left foot, visual").
-When focusing on this metric, the pre-trained classifier performance were markedly higher than the ones of the classifier with default initialization {(11.5\% of improvement in mean F1-score)}. {Performance (accuracies and F1-scores) were both significantly improved with the pre-trained model compared (P-value < 0.05).}
+But in this case, the F1-score was a better metric to assess the performance.
+Indeed, this metric focuses more on classification errors and is a better indicator of performance when classes are imbalanced, which was the case in this dataset in which some classes were more represented than others (\textit{e.g.} in the small BrainPedia training set, 205 maps corresponded to the class "visual words, language, visual" whereas only 19 are in the class "left foot, visual").
+When focusing on this metric, the pre-trained classifier performance was markedly higher than the ones of the classifier with default initialization {(11.5\% of improvement in mean F1-score)}. {Performance (accuracies and F1-scores) was both significantly improved with the pre-trained model compared to the default one ($p < 0.05$).}

 On the global BrainPedia dataset, performance also increased with pre-training.
 Mean accuracy and F1-score were higher for the the pre-trained model ({F1-score of 73.6\% against 64.9\% for the model with default initialization}) even if the sample size of the dataset was higher and more classes were represented.
 Indeed, the classification task was also more complex for this dataset since data were separated into 36 classes instead of 30 for Small BrainPedia due to the presence of maps from other studies in the dataset.